Odometer fraud and tampering in Nevada

 - The evidence was discovered during an illegal search and seizure.

-Simply fill out the form on this page or call us to schedule your free consultation.
+Simply fill out the form on this page or call us to schedule your consultation.
 An experienced Nevada fraud crimes attorney will get back to you promptly to discuss your case and begin planning the best defense to your Nevada or federal odometer fraud charges.

 - NRS 484D.310.